hssmalo/steampunkfantasy/rules.md

 Any specified damage is regular damage, and follow these rules:

+## Armor

 Before you roll damage, roll armor penetration first.

 How Armor penetration works is dependent on wether it is positive or negative.